 The United Nations practically came to the same conclusion in the 2018 report on the Sustainable Development Goals, which mentioned that conflicts called into question efforts to achieve the SDGs.
 And specifically, SDG 16 targets conflict reduction, as well as access to justice and institution building.
 Surprisingly, however, this objective almost did not become part of the 2030 agenda: there was no consensus between actors on the specific consideration of peace, security and governance1 , and the Rio summit +20 is also sometimes considered a failure2 .

-But these efforts by content creators will also require minimising the risks weighing on them: on the one hand the risks relating to confidentiality, such as the right to pseudonymity or the secrecy of sources and telephone exchanges, and on the other hand the protection of their freedom of expression, which is threatened by the absence of prohibition of Big Tech censorship and by the concept of self-regulation, or even by the chilling effect induced by policies prohibiting pseudonymity, for example that which AFNIL imposes on French-speaking authors, or the real name policy imposed by Facebook.
+But these efforts by content creators will also require minimising the risk they face.
+On the one hand the risk related to confidentiality, threatening the right to pseudonymity or the secrecy of sources and telephone communications.
+And on the other hand the risk related to freedom of speech, which is notably threatened by the absence of prohibition of Big Tech censorship and by the concept of self-regulation, or even by the chilling effect induced by policies prohibiting pseudonymity.
+For example that which AFNIL imposes on French-speaking authors, or the real name policy imposed by Facebook.

 BLIND, Peride K. A post-SDG Summit governance primer: interlinking the institutional, peace and justice dimensions of SDG16 (2016–2019).
 United Nations, Department of Economic and Social Affairs, 18 mai 2020.